rudderlabs/gatsby-plugin-rudderstack/README.md

       // elsewhere in your code or are using a library
       // that will call it for you.
       // Useful for only loading the tracking script once a user has opted in to being tracked, for example.
+      // *Another use case is if you want to add callbacks to the methods at load time.
       manualLoad: false
     }
   }